NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Index.page.md

 This application supports the use of the following use cases:

 * 999 Ambulance Service Trust (AST) validation request to Clinical Assessment Service (CAS)

+And from v1.2:
 * 999 AST to Falls Lifting Service
-* 999 AST to Community Services (e.g 2-hour community response)
+* 999 AST to Community Services (e.g 2-hour Urgent Community Response)

 </br>
 </br>